-2 This Framework is not an Indian Accounting Standard and hence does not define standards for any particular measurement or disclosure issue.
-Nothing in this Framework overrides any specific Indian Accounting Standard.
+2. This Framework is not an Accounting Standard and hence does not define standards for any particular measurement or disclosure issue.
+Nothing in this Framework overrides any specific Accounting Standard.

-3 It is recognised that in a limited number of cases there may be a conflict between the Framework and an Indian Accounting Standard.
-In those cases where there is a conflict, the requirements of the Indian Accounting Standard prevail over those of the Framework.
-As, however, the formulation of Indian Accounting Standards will be guided by the Framework in the development of future Standards and in its review of existing Standards, the number of cases of conflict between the Framework and Indian Accounting Standards will diminish through time.
+3. The Accounting Standards Board recognises that in a limited number of cases there may be a conflict between the Framework and an Accounting Standard.
+In those cases where there is a conflict, the requirements of the Accounting Standard prevail over those of the Framework.
+As, however, the Accounting Standards Board will be guided by the Framework in the development of future Standards and in its review of existing Standards, the number of cases of conflict between the Framework and Accounting Standards will diminish through time.

-4 The Framework will be revised from time to time on the basis of the experience of working with it.
+4. The Framework will be revised from time to time on the basis of the experience of the Accounting Standards Board of working with it.